Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

  ### iOS AEPMobileServices 3.0.3

- * Fixes crash using an immutable dictionary when handling attribution data.
+ * Fixes crash when using an immutable dictionary for handling attribution data.

 ## October 22, 2021